blawok/crypto-quick-view/README.md

 On the panels in the head of the page you can see choosen cryptocurrency, maximum and minimum of currency rate from chosen period.
 First graph is a Plotly (so you can play with it) graph showing open and close rates for given period.
 Second graph shows volume values and the third one market capitalization of a currency.
-The last one shows distribution of market capitalization for a given period.

 ## Tables page